sapphirex00/Threat-Hunting/README.md

-# Threat-Intel
+# Threat Hunting
-#### Personal compilations of threat intel information of APTs from whitepaper releases, documents and researches.
+#### Personal compilation of threat intel of APT malware from whitepaper releases, documents and researches.
 IOCs, Docs, Files, databases...